-The stable outlook reflects our opinion of the county's large and diverse property tax base that will likely continue to experience good growth due, in part, to the Pax River Naval Air Base within its borders.
-We believe St. Mary's will likely maintain what we consider its very strong budgetary flexibility and liquidity; and at least adequate budgetary performance, supported by well-embedded fiscal policies and practices.
+The stable outlook reflects our opinion of the county's large and diverse property tax base that will likely continue to experience good growth due, in part, to the Pax River Naval Air Base within its borders as well as a stable health care and education bases.
+We believe St. Marys will likely maintain what we consider its very strong budgetary flexibility and liquidity; and at least adequate budgetary performance, supported by well-embedded fiscal policies and practices.